County-call prep

 FAQ

-What questions should I ask the county before buying land?
+What should I have ready before calling the county about land?

 Can the county tell me if land is buildable?

-The county may answer parts of the buildability question, such as zoning, permits, septic, floodplain, driveway, and records.
-It may not replace survey, title, engineering, septic, utility, lender, or professional review.
+The county can help screen pieces of the question, such as zoning, permits, access, septic, floodplain, or records.
+That does not replace survey, title, engineering, septic, utility, or other parcel-specific review.

 Should I ask about floodplain before buying land?

 Yes.
-Ask whether any part of the parcel is in a mapped floodplain or floodway, who the floodplain administrator is, and what development permits or reviews may apply.
+Ask whether any part of the parcel is in a mapped floodplain or floodway, who the floodplain administrator is, and what review steps may apply to the site plan you have in mind.

 Source and methodology